AdamFariello/SBA-308-JavaScript-Fundamentals/README.md

 - [ ] Check if a submission is past the due date
     - [ ] Create function of calculating points lost due to this

+- [ ] Split up function to a specific task
+    - [ ] Make it so assignment is just returned

 ## Bonus
 - [ ] Clean up the average function implementation, very <u>sloppy</u>